cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ### Deriving the constant term of a polynomial

-Secret sharing requires "splitting" a secret, which is represented as a constant term of some polynomial `f` of degree `THRESHOLD_LIMIT-1`.
-Recovering the constant term occurs with a set of `THRESHOLD_LIMIT` points using polynomial interpolation, defined as follows.
+Secret sharing requires "splitting" a secret, which is represented as a constant term of some polynomial `f` of degree `t-1`.
+Recovering the constant term occurs with a set of `t` points using polynomial interpolation, defined as follows.

 ~~~
   Inputs:
-  - points, a set of `THRESHOLD_LIMIT` points on a polynomial f, each a tuple of two
+  - points, a set of t points on a polynomial f, each a tuple of two
     Scalar values representing the x and y coordinates

   Outputs: The constant term of f, i.e., f(0)